-If the only income you received during the tax year was your social security or equivalent railroad retirement benefits, your benefits may not be taxable and you may not have to file a tax return.
+If the only income you received during the tax year was your Social Security or equivalent railroad retirement benefits, your benefits may not be taxable and you may not have to file a tax return.

-If any part of your social security or equivalent railroad retirement benefits will be taxable in the current tax year, you may request to have additional withholding from other income or pay estimated tax during the year.
+If any part of your Social Security or equivalent railroad retirement benefits will be taxable in the current tax year, you may request to have additional withholding from other income or pay estimated tax during the year.
 Refer to Publication 505, Tax Withholding and Estimated Tax, for additional information on estimated tax.
-You may also choose to have income tax withheld from your social security or equivalent railroad retirement benefits.
+You may also choose to have income tax withheld from your Social Security or equivalent railroad retirement benefits.
 For more information, refer to Form W-4V (PDF), Voluntary Withholding Request.

 Page Last Reviewed or Updated: December 23, 2014